BarnesFoundation/Focus-3.0/README.md

 1. Configure an AWS Remote Database Service instance on the PostgreSQL platform.
 You'll need to create the schema and tables.
 2. Configure an ElasticSearch database that is populated with artwork information
-3. Sign up for Catchoom account
+3. Sign up for Vuforia account and create a database

 ### Deploy from Command Line